 So that’s about all you’ll see of the Japan emperors palace Tokyo: the white watchtower in the back.
 More interesting is the visit the Imperial Palace East Gardens, which I’ll take you to next

 The gardens of the Tokyo palace are open to the public.
 While none of the original buildings of the Edo Castle period remain, you can still see the moat, walls and entrance gates of that time, which are impressive as well.

 On the palace grounds, you will find the Ninomaru Japanese garden, which is a great place to stroll around and find your inner ZEN, like you can see me doing below (back in 2008):

-My brother in front of the entrance/exit gate (2008)
+My brother in front of the imperial palace Tokyo entrance to the gardens (2008)

 Japan Imperial Palace Tokyo Tour